Monti says Merkel doesn't want left to win Italy election

-ROME (Reuters) - German Chancellor Angela Merkel does not want the centre-left Democratic Party (PD) to win Italy’s national election, outgoing Italian Prime Minister and centrist leader Mario Monti said on Wednesday.
+ROME (Reuters) - German Chancellor Angela Merkel does not want the center-left Democratic Party (PD) to win Italy’s national election, outgoing Italian Prime Minister and centrist leader Mario Monti said on Wednesday.

 “Merkel fears the consolidation of parties from the left, especially in an election year for her, I don’t think she has any wish to see the PD arrive in government,” Monti said in an interview with Italian news agency Adnkronos.